This is the ultimate guide to email marketing in 2022.

 Here’s an example from my site:

 As you can see, this page doesn’t give you many options.
 It’s completely focused on the offer (signing up for my newsletter).
-Which is why it converts at 14%.
+This is why it converts at 14%.

 If you want to take this to the next level, you can create different squeeze pages for different audiences.